casper-ecosystem/cep-78-enhanced-nft/client-js/TUTORIAL.md

 * `holdermode` - The `NFTHolderMode` modality dictates which entities can hold NFTs.
 This optional parameter will default to a mixed mode, allowing either `Accounts` or `Contracts` to hold NFTs. **This parameter cannot be changed once the contract has been installed**.

-* `burnMode` - The `BurnMode` modality dictates whether minted NFTs can be burnt.
+* `burnMode` - The `BurnMode` modality dictates whether minted NFTs can be burned.
 This optional parameter will allow tokens to be burnt by default. **This parameter cannot be changed once the contract has been installed**.

 * `ownerReverseLookupMode` - The `OwnerReverseLookupMode` dictates whether the contract will index ownership of tokens as outlined [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft#the-cep-78-page-system) to allow lookup of owned tokens by account. **This parameter cannot be changed once the contract has been installed**.